Soban-Abbas/Soban-Abbas/README.md

 ### 🏗️ Currently Building

-> **Microservices-based Order Processing System** — an event-driven order system using RabbitMQ, Docker, and an API Gateway, as part of a roadmap toward becoming a job-ready backend developer (followed by Docker + Kubernetes).
+> **Microservices-based Order Processing System** — an event-driven order system using RabbitMQ, Docker, and an API Gateway, as followed by Docker + Kubernetes.

 ---